 - Walking for the day: 13 km, 4 hrs ↑132 m ↓57 m

-- Overnight in Monteriggioni (Hotel Borgo Gallinaio or similar)
+- Accommodation: hotel in Monteriggioni (Hotel Borgo Gallinaio or similar)

 Leaving Monteriggioni, you walk on dirt roads along the Montagnola Senese, the main hilly area in the district.
 You pass the ancient medieval suburb of Cerbaia that appears currently abandoned.
 Across the wood, you reach the Castle of “Chiocciola” and go up to Poggio di Riciano.
 Descend the old river of the Pian del Lago (or skip Poggio di Riciano to arrive directly from Chiocciola to Pian del Lago).
 At the end of the Renai forest, enter the beautiful town of Siena for its ancient pilgrim’s access of Porta Camollia.